Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 Conclusion

-Blocked drains can lead to significant problems if ignored for long periods of time.
+If left unattended, blocked drains can cause serious problems.
 Be proactive about preventing blockages by taking preventative measures, hiring professionals for regular maintenance checks, following plumbing code requirements during constructions, placing catch baskets on screen traps in sink an drain shower outlets to capture any debris before it reaches the drainage system.
 Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.

 The key takeaways